You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 2. WordPress.com (aka Hosted WordPress)

-If you want to run a simple hobby blog or you’d like to try out WordPress without having to purchase a domain name or hosting, WordPress.com (also known as “hosted WordPress”) could be the perfect option for you.
+If you want to run a simple hobby blog or you’d like to try out WordPress without having to purchase a domain name or hosting, WordPress.com (also known as “hosted WordPress”) could be the perfect option.

 WordPress.COM is commercial software based on WordPress.org.
-It doesn’t offer the same flexibility and freedom, but it does come with hosting built-in so you don’t need to buy that separately.
+It doesn’t offer the same flexibility and freedom but comes with built-in hosting, so you don’t need to buy that separately.

 If you want to know more, check out my article explaining the difference between WordPress.org and WordPress.com.